pydev-guide/pydev-guide.github.io/docs/tutorial/code_quality/formatter.md

-# Formatting code with black
+# Formatting code with ruff

 Why manually bother to format your code when you can automate it?